vatpac-technology/sops/docs/terminal/Melbourne TCU/coordination.md

     `AIP GEN 3.4 6.16.6 3h`

 # ML TCU / EN TWR
-#### Arrivals
-ML TCU Must coordinate the sequence information to EN TWR prior to transfer of jurisdiction.
-ML TCU is responsible for clearing aircraft for the approach prior to handoff to EN TWR.

-!!! example
-    ML TCU -> EN TWR: "New sequence of 1, FD123, via MONTY, Number 1"
-    EN TWR -> ML TCU: "FD123, Number 1"

 #### Departures

 Aircraft departing YMEN in to ML TCU Class C will be coordinated from EN TWR at Taxi.